 NBD: https://oscarliang.com/product-vc8d

-State-of-the-art in FPV motors right now.
-Unibell design, titanium shaft, slotted arc magnets for faster response, strong N52 magnets and a protective o-ring to keep the bearings smoother for longer.
+It has most of the desired features in a modern FPV drone motor: unibell design, titanium shaft, slotted arc magnets for faster response, strong N52 magnets and a protective o-ring to keep the bearings smoother for longer.

 The Xing2 is a powerful motor with high torque, which translates into responsiveness and snappiness in flight.
 For $21 per motor, you are getting a top tier performance motor that are normally sold around the $30 price range, making it extremely good value.
 I have been flying the Xing2 on my new Source One V5 build, and it’s one of the smoothest in my fleet.